open-e/JovianDSS-Proxmox/README.md

 After activation plugin will try to mount content volume to directory specified as `path` in `storage.conf` file.
 If volume was not formatted administrator is expected to format it manually.

-Plugin will show what device to format through error message in user interface or in command line
+Plugin will show path of device representation is OS through error message in user interface:

+or in command line:

 Formatting can be done by calling